SFe-Team-was-taken/SFE/code-of-conduct.md

 **When working with other projects, please work constructively.** Constructive criticism, for example about features, is allowed and encouraged.
 However, do not make unconstructive and derogatory comments.

+- *Permitted: We should work together with this project to include SFE support.*
+- *Not permitted: This project sucks because it doesn't have SFE.*

 ### No objectionable content

 **Don't do anything illegal, inappropriate, or otherwise objectionable.** You must never post or create anything that isn't safe for work, life, and/or violates copyrights and/or other laws.